Turmoil has engulfed the Galactic Republic. The taxation of trade routes to outlying star systems is in dispute.

 Noodle Incident: The specific reasons for Jar-Jar's exile, besides his obvious clumsiness, are never detailed.
 We only get to hear the last bit of the story, which apparently involves blowing something up and crashing Boss Nass' heyblibber.

-No OSHA Compliance: A Star Wars staple, which probably reaches its highest point in the area where Qui-Gon and Obi Wan fight Maul - A series of catwalks with no railings over bottomless pits.
+No OSHA Compliance: A Star Wars staple, which probably reaches its highest point in the area where Qui-Gon and Obi Wan fight Maul - A series of catwalks with no railings over bottomless pits, not unlike Cloud City.

 Naboo: idyllic paradise, or a labor union's worst nightmare.